-The Audit Committee consists of James F. Dinning (Chairman), Richard Moore, Willard Yuill and Robert Espey all of whom are financially literate within the meaning of NI 52-110.
+The Audit Committee consists of James F. Dinning (Chairman), Willard Yuill and Robert Espey all of whom are financially literate within the meaning of NI 52-110.
 Messrs.
 Dinning, Yuill and Espey are considered to be independent within the meaning of NI 52-110.
-Mr. Moore is not considered to be independent under NI 52-110 as a result of being the Chief Financial Officer of the Corporation.